zahraaliaghazadeh/jobboard/README.md

 If a user tries to register but their password and password verification don’t match

 * CRUD functionality of a job posting with redirection to job details page.
-* Favorites page, only visible to logged in user
+* Favorites page, only visible to logged-in user
 * Password Encryption
 * Rich Text Editor
 * Correct Post/Login Redirect